RUCAIBox/RecBole/docs/source/user_guide/config/data_settings.rst

 - ``load_col (dict)`` : Keys are the suffix of loaded atomic files, values are the list of field names to be loaded.
 If a suffix doesn't exist in ``load_col``, the corresponding atomic file will not be loaded.
 Note that if ``load_col`` is ``None``, then all the existed atomic files will be loaded.
 Defaults to ``{inter: [user_id, item_id]}``.
 - ``unload_col (dict)`` : Keys are suffix of loaded atomic files, values are list of field names NOT to be loaded.
 Note that ``load_col`` and ``unload_col`` can not be set at the same time.
 Defaults to ``None``.
-- ``unused_col (dict)`` : Keys are suffix of loaded atomic files, values are list of field names which is loaded for data processing but will not be used in model.
+- ``unused_col (dict)`` : Keys are suffix of loaded atomic files, values are list of field names which are loaded for data processing but will not be used in model.
 E.g. the ``time_field`` may be used for time ordering but model does not use this field.
 Defaults to ``None``.
 - ``additional_feat_suffix (list)``: Control loading additional atomic files.
 E.g. if you want to load features from ``ml-100k.hello``, just set this arg as ``additional_feat_suffix: [hello]``.
 Features of additional features will be stored in ``Dataset.feat_list``.
 Defaults to ``None``.

 Filtering